Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 Priya Florence Shah:

 Yeah, absolutely.
 I completely agree.
-You don’t have to wait till everything is in place in order to take action, right?
+You don’t have to wait till everything is in place to take action, right?
 And you already have a lot of content that you probably don’t realize is lying there, on your desktop or wherever.

 And you can use it, so dig into that and find something that you can, you know, you can use probably for some, some old speech that you’ve given at some, you know, someplace or whatever.
 So you can start.